 One cool thing about salt is that it reduces fear!
-For those with high anxiety, sometimes a salt lick helps.
+For those with high anxiety, a salt lick can help!

 (obviously nutrition is a HUGE part of life balancing because what you take in governs the body, mind and spirit.
 I am nervous and shy in starting to write about nutrition because there is so much.
 I ask for courage to start…because you all deserve to know about it)

 I had NO idea the effects of garlic on a kapha until I witnessed it with my own tiny eyes tonight.
 They dance!!
 The kaphas, they dance for garlic!

 My boyfriend (kapha-pitta) and I were making veggies stir-fry-like on the stove and I threw in some roasted garlic.
 His eyes opened up wide.
 Then he quickly grabbed the container out of my hand, dumped some garlic in his palm, threw it in his mouth and immediately started dancing.
 All around the kitchen.
 I don’t think I’ve ever seen his feet leave the ground while standing before!
 Below is the picture of the beloved garlic, taken by noneother than the belover, George Szakall.